Who maintains the Highway Runoff Manual (HRM)?

 How do I determine the qualifying areas of elevated roads and parking structures for Minimum Requirement 5 (Runoff Treatment)?

-When a brand new fly-over ramp is constructed over the existing highway, in plan view, the flyover ramp area directly over the existing highway would be considered replaced pollution generation impervious surface (PGIS).
-This is also true in situations where an existing roadway is proposed to be elevated without widening or where a parking lot structure is proposed to be built over an existing parking lot without expansion of the parking area.
+When a brand new fly-over ramp is constructed over the existing highway, in plan view, the flyover ramp area directly over the existing highway would be considered a replaced pollution generation impervious surface (PGIS).
+This is also true in situations where an existing roadway is proposed to be significantly raised (new pavement greater than 1 foot thick directly on top of old pavement) or elevated without widening.
+PGIS that undergoes planing or mill and fill operations are not considered replaced PGIS.
+A parking lot structure that is proposed to be built over an existing parking lot without expansion of the parking area is considered replaced PGIS.

 Note that these area determinations of replaced PGIS do not require excavation of existing roadway.